Everything you should know about the Agile Software Development Team Structure

 After each sprint, commonly biweekly, there are retrospective meetings where the team discusses and shares feedback about the last sprint.
 It helps gather all the necessary information to improve some sprint drawbacks in the next one.

-Moreover, each month there is a separate meeting conducted by an Account Manager or Project Manager aimed at gathering the overall feedback directly from the client to understand if the client is satisfied with our cooperation and how we can improve our services and the whole development process.
+Moreover, each month there is a separate meeting conducted by an Account Manager or Project Manager aimed at gathering the overall feedback directly from the client to understand if the client is satisfied with our cooperation and how we can improve our software development outsourcing services and the whole development process.

 Roles involved: